kaylwin/X9-Core/flask/IMU-standard.md

-The semi-set standard for IMU packets

-x & yaw comes from one joystick pitch and roll comes from another joystick

-+z and -z would be right & left triggers
-+y and -y would be right & left bumpers
+#Get a standard with Cams&Sensors, then we'll figure out how to make the JSON packaging match on our end.</br>
+_push for the standard, we can take it from there_

+###This should be the IMU component of the JSON packet sent to the server.

+x & y can be pulled from a gamepad joystick</br>
+pitch and yaw can be another joystick</br>
+z would take 2 buttons (left&right triggers? a&b?)</br>
+roll would take 2 buttons (left&right bumpers)</br>

-joysticks can be interchangeable (later) pitch should be able to be inverted
+*joysticks should be interchangeable (later)

+**pitch should be able to be inverted